What is depression?

 Strategy 3: A stay at Skyterra Embrace will help fight depression

 During a stay at Embrace, women ages 18 to 29 learn tools and strategies to combat depression that they can immediately apply to daily practice.
 The structured schedule at Embrace encourages adaptive coping behaviors, decreasing isolation for protection from suicidal behaviors, and increasing belongingness and self-worth.
-Embrace students explore nutrition, fitness, life skills, and mental health while challenging the ways in which depression has held them back from opportunity and achievement.
+Embrace guests explore nutrition, fitness, life skills, and mental health while challenging the ways in which depression has held them back from opportunity and achievement.

 Our program includes opportunities to establish intention and purpose in independence through private therapy and coaching, structured classes, and hands-on integration of healthy life skills.
-Embrace students increase their confidence in and understanding of all areas of wellness and leave with a commitment to themselves and their success, having made a forever change to their lives.
+Embrace guests increase their confidence in and understanding of all areas of wellness and leave with a commitment to themselves and their success, having made a forever change to their lives.

-Embrace is a safe, secure, and welcome environment where expert staff members provide personalized attention and guidance for the areas where students need help.
+Embrace is a safe, secure, and welcome environment where expert staff members provide personalized attention and guidance for the areas where guests need help.
 The following Embrace Pillars help combat depression in many ways:

 - Culinary Education — balanced nutrition provides energy for movement and increases overall well-being, making the body feel good.
-Students learn to eat a healthy, depression-fighting diet, increasing B vitamins and omega-3 fatty acids, and decreasing sugar and refined carbs.
+Guests learn to eat a healthy, depression-fighting diet, increasing B vitamins and omega-3 fatty acids, and decreasing sugar and refined carbs.

 - Recreation and Adventure — nature provides an experience of mindfulness and reflection with therapeutic benefits.
 Sunlight boosts serotonin levels and improves mood.